Thoughts and practical advice on a gymnast’s core compentency.

 A diversion in which we learn that a college student changed American history

 This most recent amendment, the Twenty-Seventh, has an origin story that warrants its telling.
-This Amendment delays any Congressional pay raises from taking effect until an election has passed, and was submitted to the first Congress in 1789 along with twelve other amendments—ten of which would be ratified by 1791 and be known as our Bill of Rights.
-The Twenty-Seventh did not get the requisite number of state ratifications to take effect, and it languished for many years until 1982, when:
+The provision delays any Congressional pay raises from taking effect until an election has passed.
+It was submitted to the first Congress in 1789 along with twelve other amendments—ten of which would be ratified by 1791 and be known as our Bill of Rights.
+The Twenty-Seventh, however, did not get the requisite number of state ratifications to take effect, and it languished for nearly two centuries until 1982, when:

 An amendment hit rate of… 27/11,000